 - A final wash with just bleach

 Will your bedding get white?
-Yes.
-And if you have a lot of extra time, more power to you.
+Absolutely.
+And if you have the extra time, then this may be a great option.
 But unless you're a recent lottery winner, you probably don't have a closet full of extra bedding to replace towels and sheets damaged from over washing.

 When it comes to hot, maybe not

-Another approach many people take to cleaning sheets and towels is to boil out the germs, dirt and stains.
-The hotter the better, right?
-Well as with bleach, this may not be the best way to clean and make your sheets and towels last.
+Another approach many people take to cleaning sheets and towels is to use the hottest water possible.
+As with bleach, this may not be the best way to clean and make your sheets and towels last.

 For the washing process itself, try these tips.

 - Use cold water, unless you have really heavy stains.
 Hotter water tends to damage material quicker.

 - Load your machine properly.
 If you overload, your detergent won't distribute evenly and stains could get missed.

 - Try a lower dry setting.
 Intense drying can wear out fabrics faster.
 Better yet, if you have time and space, hang your sheets and towels in the sun.

 By using colder settings or eliminating the dryer altogether, you not only give longer life to your sheets and towels (or clothes), you also make less of an impact on the environment.

 There are lots of factors that affect the life and look of your sheets, towels and clothes.
 From day one, you expose them to: